Breakfast & Brunch

 Ingredient Notes

-• Rolled oats.
+• Use rolled oats.
 Not instant.
 Not steel cut.
 Not quick-cooking.
 Just plain rolled oats.
 They cook quickly and have the best texture.
 Trust me.

-• Milk or water.
-I usually use milk for extra creaminess, but water works too.
+• I usually use milk for extra creaminess, but water works too.
 You can also do half milk and half water.

-• Brown sugar.
-Light or dark, whichever you have.
+• Light or dark, whichever you have.
 I usually prefer dark for more flavor, but either will do the trick.

-• Salt.
-Just a pinch.
+• Add just a pinch of salt.
 It balances everything out (please don’t skip this).

 • Butter (optional, but recommended).
 This adds a little richness if you’re into that kind of thing.